KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ### Method: `invert`
 Inverts the color channel values in the input (`0 > 255`, `200 > 55`, etc), producing an effect similar to a photograph negative.

+Color channels can be excluded from the calculation using the `include` flags.
 Has no impact on the alpha channel.

 Creates an ActionObject for the `invert-channels` primitive function.